rockettheme/docs/Docs/joomla/platform/templates.md

 If you have an existing site running a Gantry-enabled template, you just need to download and install the standalone template along with any required and/or recommended extensions listed on the template's product page.

-If you have an existing site, but haven't yet installed the Gantry library, you can grab a bundle download that takes the standalone version a bit further by adding Gantry framework.
+If you have an existing site, but have not yet installed the Gantry library, you can grab a bundle download that takes the standalone version a bit further by adding Gantry framework.

 ### Installing a Template Using RocketLauncher